DimitriosKaratis/ROS2-VLA-Tiago-Navigation-Webots/README.md

 |:---:|:---:|
 | ![Webots View](webots_snapshot.png) | ![Foxglove View](foxglove_snapshot.png) |

 *Left: The TIAGo robot in the office environment aiming for the white door.
-Right: Real-time camera feed and pointcloud visualization used for VLA reasoning.*
+Right: Real-time camera feed used for VLA reasoning.*

 ## 🎥 Logic Flow & Control Theory